francescocaponio/pyosmogps/README.md

 pyosmogps -t 6 -f 0.1 -r linear extract input.mp4 output.gpx
 ```

 - The `light blue` track is processed with the **low-pass filter**, it is a lot smoother because it uses more neighboring points to filter the data, lowering the output noise in the coordinates.
-As you can notice on the image, where the changes are fast, it may result lessa accurate tha the other methods.
+As you can notice on the image, where the changes are fast, it may result less accurate than the other 2 methods.
 This is done with the following command:

 ```bash
 pyosmogps -t 6 -f 0.1 -r lpf extract input.mp4 output.gpx